fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 # Lesson 3: Finetune a language model for less than 1$

 *Welcome back to the AutoDoc course!
-In this lesson, we'll implement supervised fine-tuning (SFT) from scratch using QLoRA using Modal infrastructure.*
+In this lesson, we'll implement supervised fine-tuning (SFT) from scratch using QLoRA and Modal infrastructure.*

 ## 🎯 What You'll Learn

 By the end of this lesson, you'll understand:
 - How to implement instruction fine-tuning using the TRL library
-- how to integrate LoRA and QLoRA using the PEFT library
+- How to integrate LoRA and QLoRA using the PEFT library
 - How to accelerate the training using Unsloth
 - How to launch training on Modal infrastructure
-- How to integrte experiment tracking using Weights & Biases

-## Quick Introduction
+## Background Recap

 As detailed in [lesson 1](./lesson-1-introduction.md), instruction finetuning is a supervised learning technique that teaches a pre-trained language model how to follow specific instructions and generate appropriate responses.

-SFT usually involves finetuning all the model's parameters.
-However, this can be time-consuming and costly.
-This is why, parameter-efficient finetuning (PEFT) is more common.
-LoRA and its variants are the most popular approaches to finetune language models thanks to their efficiency.
-If you are unfamiliar with these concepts, please check [lesson 1](./lesson-1-introduction.md).
+Traditional SFT usually involves updating all the model parameters.
+However, this can be time-consuming and computationally expensive.
+This is why parameter-efficient finetuning (PEFT) is more common.
+Particularly, **LoRA** (low-rank adaptation) reduces the training cost by introducing small trainable matrices that represent only a fraction of the model's weights. **QLoRA** is a variant where the base model is loaded in 4-bit precision, which further reduces memory usage.
+If you are unfamiliar with these concepts, please check [lesson 1](./lesson-1-introduction.md) for a conceptual overview of LLM post-training methods.

 ## Finetune a language model with LoRA

-[PEFT](https://huggingface.co/docs/peft/index) and [TRL](https://huggingface.co/docs/trl/en/index) are well-known librairies for finetuning LLMs by Hugging Face.
+[PEFT](https://huggingface.co/docs/peft/index) and [TRL](https://huggingface.co/docs/trl/en/index) are well-known libraries for fine-tuning LLMs by Hugging Face.
 We will mainly use these two libraries in this tutorial.
-We will also use other libraries like [Unsloth](https://unsloth.ai/) to further speedup the training and lower the memory usage (VRAM).
+We will also use other libraries like [Unsloth](https://unsloth.ai/) to further speed up the training and lower the memory usage (VRAM).

-### Data preparation
+### Data Preparation

 Please check the [previous lesson](./lesson-2-data-preparation.md) where I detailed the data preparation pipeline.

 ### Model Configuration